MatheusRich/matheusrich.github.io/_drafts/mocking-made-simple.md

 used everywhere.
 In fact, [Elixir][elixir]'s guides [encourages this very approach][elixir-mocks]!
 They call it "mocks-as-a-noun" (in opposition of mock-as-a-verb).

-One think to keep in mind: **we must keep the API of our fake logger in sync with the original** one.
+One think to keep in mind: **we must keep the API of our fake logger in sync with the original one**.
 This is important because we don't want our tests passing but our production code failing.
 So is it good to have a integration test covering the usage of that mock too!

-That's it, happy mocking! (wait, that's a verb)
+That's it, happy mocking! <small>(wait, that's a verb!)</small>

 [jest-mocks]: https://jestjs.io/docs/manual-mocks
 [elixir]: https://elixir-lang.org/